 In the Summer of 2012, I started Just My Life in Words as a fun place to share random things and blog about whatever I wanted to say without the confines of a more topical blog.
 I had a lot of fun with this, but by April of 2013 things were just too crazy in my career and personal life to continue blogging.
-With the intention of picking it back up again, I consolidated my sites and set up re-directs for my other blogs to pull all of my content to Just My Life in Words where it would be easier to maintain on autopilot.
+With the intention of returning to blogging again at some point, I consolidated my sites and set up re-directs for my other blogs to pull all of my content to Just My Life in Words where it would be easier to keep up on autopilot.

 So… What happened?
 Why did I stop?

 Ok, enough about the history of the blog… What the heck have I been doing for 4 years?
 Well, it’s tricky to talk about without hurting anyone’s feelings or “oversharing” so I’m going to give the highlights.
 I said earlier there was some “drama” in my life that made blogging difficult and that is very true.
-My (now Ex) wife had what she calls an “emotional affair” (Is that actually a thing?) with two different people in two years and this really hurt me deeply on many levels.
-I’m not sure I responded in the best possible way at the moment because I was upset, but I tried diligently to fix things with her.
-I spent a lot of time in prayer and reading things I thought would help me to get over it.
+It all started with my (now Ex) wife having what she calls an “emotional affair” (Is that actually a thing?) with two different people in two years.
+This really hurt me deeply on many levels.
+I’m sure I didn’t respond in the best possible way at the moment because I was upset, but I tried diligently to fix things with her.
+I spent a lot of time in prayer, focusing on self-improvement, and reading things I thought would help me to get over it.
 I’m not sure I ever truly got over it though.
 I was, however, able to forgive her and move forward eventually.

-About this same time, I also took a new job at DeVry University so the combination of emotional drama and a new job positioned me in a tough spot to do anything extra.
+About this same time, I also started a new job at DeVry University so the combination of emotional drama and a new job positioned me in a tough spot to do anything extra.
 That meant that running, blogging, coaching, and consulting all fell by the wayside while I focused on my marriage and career.
-In June of 2013 I found out my new job (about a year) at DeVry was going away because they were shutting down three locations in my state and mine was one of them.
+In June of 2013 I found out my new job (a little over a year) at DeVry was going away because they were shutting down three locations in my state and mine was one of them.
 I was offered an opportunity to work at the Seattle location or take a severance.
-For reasons primarily revolving around the excessive commute (2 hours each way) I opted to take the severance package.
-During this 18 months of trials, my faith in God grew incredibly and I was fairly certain my marriage was back on the right track so I was not particularly concerned with my overall life situation.

 We moved to Texas